-In order to assure continuity of treatment, communities must establish a framework which ensures that a child can transition with ease from one service to another.
+In order to assure continuity of treatment, a framework should be established which ensures that a child can transition with ease from one service to another.
 The efficiency of these transitions is enhanced through the creation of effective individualized service plans.
 These plans, which are targeted to the child's specific needs, identify problems, establish goals, and specify appropriate interventions and services.

-Once screening and assessment have taken place, an individual care plan is needed to meet the distinct needs of the child.
+Once screening and assessment have taken place, an individual care plan ensures that the distinct needs of the child are met.
 The goal is to plan and provide appropriate services to the child.
 Elements that must be acknowledged include building trust, engaging the family, and tailoring family supports (Building Systems of Care, 2002).
 Some of the components to be included in such a plan, as identified by Building Systems of Care, are:

 - · Background information and family assessment;

-- Identifying information;
+- · Identifying information;

 - · Child development and behavior;

 - Needs:

 - · Family functioning style;

-- · Social support network;
+- Social support network;

-- · Safety issues and risks;
+- Safety issues and risks;

 - Goals:

 - Sources of support and/or resources;

 - Action plan; and

-- Progress evaluation.
+- · Progress evaluation.